digel4/maze-game/README.md

 <h3 align="center">Algorithm Maze Game</h3>

   <p align="center">
-    A simple maze game where the maze is generated through algorithm
+    A simple maze game where the maze is generated through an algorithm.
     <br />
     <a href="https://github.com/digel4/maze-game"><strong>Explore the docs »</strong></a>
     <br />